ska-telescope/ska-low-mccs-daq/docs/src/guide/daq_attributes.rst

    Time taken to copy data from the host (CPU) to the device (GPU) memory, measured in milliseconds.
    A rising trend may indicate issues with data transfer rates or GPU memory allocation.

+   This is typically the bottleneck in TCC as the solve time is very fast.

    Note: This attribute is only available when using the TCC correlator.

 .. attribute:: deviceToHostCopyTime